NolanHovis/Angular-Course-Instructor-Application/README.md

 - Select Individual Books for more info
 - Edit Book Information
 - Save Changes and Pull Changed from Local Storage / Firebase
+- Get data from API
+- Add Books from API to Your List
 - Get Data from Firebase (Http)
 - Login / Logout (Protected Routes)
 - Dynamic / Lazy Load Components